DominicWatson/www.leightonbuzzardchess.co.uk/index.md

 Welcome to the home of Leighton Buzzard Chess Club.
 We are a competitive club who belong to the [Bedfordshire CCA](https://www.ecfrating.org.uk/v2/new/list_players.php?assoc_code=CBED) and compete in the [Bedfordshire Leagues](http://www.adrianelwin.co.uk/Bedfordshire/Bedfordshire.html).
 We are reigning Division 1 and Division 2 champions!

 The club welcomes players of all strengths.
 To find out further details about the club, please contact our Club secretary, [Adrian Matthews](/players/adrian-matthews/).

-## Over-the-board chess

-The Bedfordshire Leagues are once again running and we have returned to OTB chess for the 2021/22 season.
-To view our current season fixtures, results, players and games, browse our [Teams pages](/teams/).

-We are not currently running any club nights other than scheduled matches.
-We would love to start club nights/ tournaments again if we can get the numbers.
-If you're interested do let us know!